Analytic continuation: Examples of analytic continuation

 This germ has a radius of convergence of 1, and so there is a sheaf S corresponding to it.
 This is the sheaf of the logarithm function.

 The uniqueness theorem for analytic functions also extends to sheaves of analytic functions: if the sheaf of an analytic function contains the zero germ (i.e., the sheaf is uniformly zero in some neighborhood) then the entire sheaf is zero.
 Armed with this result, we can see that if we take any germ g of the sheaf S of the logarithm function, as described above, and turn it into a power series f(z) then this function will have the property that exp(f(z)) = z.
 If we had decided to use a version of the inverse function theorem for analytic functions, we could construct a wide variety of inverses for the exponential map, but we would discover that they are all represented by some germ in S. In that sense, S is the "one true inverse" of the exponential map.

 In older literature, sheaves of analytic functions were called multi-valued functions.
 See sheaf for the general concept.

 Natural boundary

+Domain coloring of the 128th partial sum of the lacunary function $\sum_{n=0}^\infty z^{2^n}$, which has a natural boundary at the unit circle.

 Suppose that a power series has radius of convergence r and defines an analytic function f inside that disc.
 Consider points on the circle of convergence.
 A point for which there is a neighbourhood on which f has an analytic extension is regular, otherwise singular.
 The circle is a natural boundary if all its points are singular.

 More generally, we may apply the definition to any open connected domain on which f is analytic, and classify the points of the boundary of the domain as regular or singular: the domain boundary is then a natural boundary if all points are singular, in which case the domain is a domain of holomorphy.